joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 As this small business becomes a medium-sized enterprise, the seeming convenience of using a spreadsheet can become a nightmare of data management.
 Before long, the data entry workers, accountants, and other departments may find they spend more time managing spreadsheets than doing their main jobs.
 And sooner or later, management may wish to use the historical order data for a new purpose, such as customer relationship management (CRM) or business intelligence (BI).
 What they'll find is that the data is spread out over a huge number of files, with multiple versions of each file existing in different places, and older files having a different structure and meaning from newer files.
 What a mess!

-> **Aside**: There are lots of other problems we could imagine in this scenario, but I wanted to keep it brief.
+A> There are lots of other problems we could imagine in this scenario, but I wanted to keep it brief.
 One that ought to be mentioned is the security disaster posed by this system.
 The spreadsheet in my story contains customers' credit card numbers as well as personally identifying information, and it's being passed around willy-nilly between departments.
 Moreover, any employee with a grievance could walk out the door with all of the data on a thumb drive, and who would know?

 ## A database